 Carpal tunnel syndrome

-- Pain that can vary from a dull, aching sensation, through to a burning feeling, or a sharp, piercing or shooting pain, like a very bad cramp;
+- Pain in your wrist or hand, which can radiate up the arm to your elbow or down to your fingers.
+Pain can vary from a dull, aching sensation, through to a burning feeling, or a sharp, piercing or shooting pain, like a very bad cramp.

-- The pain and discomfort can often be relieved by shaking out the hands (like you are flicking water off your hands);
+The pain and discomfort can often be relieved by shaking out the hands (like you are flicking water off your hands).

-The symptoms of carpal tunnel syndrome may be worse at night, particularly if you tend to sleep with your wrists flexed, with your palm bent down towards the front of your forearm.
+Symptoms usually come on slowly and get progressively worse over time.
+The symptoms may be worse at night, particularly if you tend to sleep with your wrists flexed, with your palm bent down towards the front of your forearm.

 For most people, their dominant hand is the first to develop symptoms, although both hands can be affected.

 If left untreated, the excess pressure on the median nerve can cause the muscles near the base of the thumb to waste away.